Dr Krishnan Ram-Prasad

 Research

 My research spans two distinct but overlapping areas of linguistics: Comparative Philology and Historical Syntax.
 My particular focus is on syntactic reconstruction and Proto-Indo-European.
-My first major project, encompassing my PhD thesis (2022) and my first book (in prep), investigates the structure of relative clauses in Proto-Indo-European within the theoretical framework of Minimalist syntax.
+My first major project, encompassing my PhD thesis (2022) and my first book (under contract with Cambridge University Press), investigates the structure of relative clauses in Proto-Indo-European within the theoretical framework of Minimalist syntax.
 I also have smaller projects addressing specific points of syntactic interest within the attested ancient Indo-European languages.

 At a broader level, my research leads me to focus closely on the links between synchronic and diachronic syntax, grammaticalisation, and language change at large.
 In the course of my research I have worked across a wide range of Indo-European languages, both ancient and modern; those I have a particular specialism in include Latin, Ancient Greek, Sanskrit and Hittite.